-Plutarch’s work is concerned with patterns of moral behaviour, as well as reflections and lessons of a moral nature.
+Plutarch’s work is concerned with patterns of moral behavior, as well as reflections and lessons of a moral nature.
 For example, he describes the military commander and statesman Themistocles (c.
-524 – 459 BC) as of “a vehement and impetuous nature, of a quick apprehension, and a strong and aspiring bent for action and great affairs,” and therefore as a morally exemplary individual of whom a reader might use for his or her own moral improvement.
+524 – 459 BCE) as of “a vehement and impetuous nature, of a quick apprehension, and a strong and aspiring bent for action and great affairs,” and therefore as a morally exemplary individual of whom a reader might use for his or her moral improvement.

-Plutarch studied philosophy in Athens with a Platonist philosopher by the name Ammonius.
-He attempted to take the famous Greek philosopher Plato’s (c.
+Plutarch studied philosophy in Athens and attempted to take the famous Greek philosopher Plato’s (c.
 427 – c.
-347 BC) ideas and produce a coherent philosophical system out of them.
+347 BCE) ideas and produce a coherent philosophical system out of them.
 Some of Plutarch’s philosophical work covered areas such as epistemology, metaphysics, natural philosophy, aesthetics, and education, much of which were attempts to advocate Platonist natural philosophy and oppose other philosophical schools.

-Plutarch also had interests in theology and penned on the topics of divination, divine justice, and divine punishment.

-Plutarch was critical of the Stoics and Epicureans, and authored a number of critical and polemical texts on (and against) their philosophies.
-Although historians realize that one does not always receive a fair engagement with these philosophies from Plutarch, he does provide them with valuable information about these philosophical schools which they may have never had if it wasn’t for Plutarch.
-He was clearly opposed to them because both the schools criticized Plato, and they also made use of some of Plato’s ideas which Plutarch thought they did erroneously.
+Plutarch also had interests in theology and composed writings on the topics of divination, divine justice, and divine punishment.
+He was critical of the Stoics and Epicureans and authored several critical and polemical texts on (and against) their philosophies.
+Although historians realize that one does not always receive a fair engagement with these philosophies from Plutarch, he does provide valuable information which we may have never had if it was not for Plutarch.
+Plutarch opposed these schools because they criticized Plato and also made use of some of Plato’s ideas which Plutarch thought they did erroneously.

 Plutarch believed that philosophy’s primary purpose is to support the ethical life.
 He was convinced that if philosophy could not demonstrate its support for an ethical life then the entire philosophical system is a failure.
-This motivated him to show that the Epicureans and Stoics held to false assumptions about human nature and reality, and use this as evidence that their ethical beliefs and doctrines were in error and thus a failure.
-He also disliked the fact that the Stoics and Epicureans held to a materialist metaphysics which conflicted with many of Plato’s ideas, such as the intelligible realm consisting of god, Forms, and immaterial souls (all essential to Platonism).
+This motivated him to show that the Epicureans and Stoics held to false assumptions about human nature and reality, and then use this as evidence that their ethical beliefs and doctrines were in error and thus a failure.
+He also disliked the fact that the Stoics and Epicureans held to a materialist metaphysics that conflicted with many of Plato’s ideas, such as the intelligible realm consisting of god, Forms, and immaterial souls (all essential to Platonism).